Hello Paxon Eagles,

 New Athletic Training Facility

-This year, 2018-2019, was the first year Paxon Athletics had a site-based “Head Athletic Trainer”.
+The first year of the P17 program at Paxon, 2018-2019, was the first year Paxon Athletics had a site-based “Head Athletic Trainer”.
 Because of this, I was able to instill a few changes.
 One of those changes included the relocation of the Athletic Training Clinic to a new room.
-Now, we have room for 2 treatment tables, a desk to work and file documents, brand new cabinets and countertops to store supplies, a freezer for ice packs, a landline phone, an area for water bottles and coolers, a whiteboard for athlete education, and more!
+Now, we have 2 treatment tables, a desk to work and file documents, brand new cabinets and countertops to store supplies, a freezer for ice packs, a landline phone, an area for water bottles and coolers, a whiteboard for athlete education, and more!
 The new facility has allowed us to increase the amount of athletes we can see and evaluate, due to the larger space where 2 ATCs can practice at the same time.
 The new ATF is located in the Boy's Locker Room Hallway (last hallway on the right) in the building closest to the Football Stadium - Room Number 9.
 This facility now resembles a healthcare facility that student-athletes can feel comfortable in.